projectcalico/calico/v2.1/getting-started/kubernetes/installation/hosted/k8s-backend/index.md

 ---
 title: Etcdless Hosted Install
-redirect_from: latest/getting-started/kubernetes/installation/hosted/k8s-backend/index
 ---

 This document describes installing Calico on Kubernetes in a mode that does not require access to an etcd cluster.
 This mode uses the Kubernetes API as the datastore.
 Note that this feature currently comes with a number of limitations, namely: